Why frame art photography?

 Photographs are sold unframed to to give you control of presentation and greatly reduce the cost of packaging, shipping, and insurance.

-Don't be intimidated by the framing process.
+Don't be intimidated by the process of framing art photography.
 You're not the first customer to walk into a frame store and admit you have no clue what you want.
-You also won't be the first to bring a nude photo in for framing.
+You also won't be the first customer framing art photography nudes.
+Frame shops have seen it all before!

 The frame has two purposes: to protect the artwork and to present it well.
 The mat is an integral part of both functions.

-When your artwork arrives, I recommend taking the unopened tube to a professional framer.
+When your artwork arrives, A. K. Nicholas recommends taking the unopened tube to a professional framer.
 Your local frame shop will be able to help you choose a mat and frame that suits your personal style.
 Because the photographs are shipped rolled in a tube, your framer must flattened them prior to matting and framing.
 The framer will gradually unrolling the photograph(s), with the glassine (translucent paper they are packed in) remaining on top.
 Flat, smooth weights are placed on the glassine as the photograph is unrolled to keep it flat.

 In addition to enhancing the presentation, the frame and glass will seal the artwork from possible contamination.
 If your framer provides you with too many options, a basic suggestion for framing is:

-- Frame: 1 inch or wider black matte/satin MDF or wood
+- Frame: 1 inch or wider black matte/satin wood (MDF on a budget)

 - Mat: 8-ply white museum board

 - Backing: acid-free foam board or equivalent

 - Glazing with 99% UV protection (photography up to 36 inches: glass; over 36 inches: acrylic)